 Remember the scene in Eat, Pray, Love where Julia Roberts exclaimed that she was “having a relationship with her pizza”?
-Well, now us Mancs can too, because that very pizzeria – which was born in Naples in 1870 – is opening a brand new restaurant in Manchester, and we’re basically hyperventilating at the news.
+Well, now us Mancs can too, because that very pizzeria – which was born in Naples in 1870 – has opened a brand new restaurant in Manchester, and we’re basically hyperventilating at the news.

 I mean, sure, L’antica Pizzeria Da Michele has hot competition with Rudy’s – who also ranked in the top ten of Big7’s frequently-cited list – but given its credentials, we can say with certainty that seriously good pizza is in store.

-Confirming the exciting news on social media, Barker Proudlove – retail property consultants with significant expertise in the North – announced that the pizzeria would be taking over a former Zizzi site on King Street, in a post that reads: “THE BEST PIZZA IN THE WORLD is coming to Manchester!!!
+Confirming the exciting news on social media earlier in the year, Barker Proudlove – retail property consultants with significant expertise in the North – announced that the pizzeria would be taking over a former Zizzi site on King Street, in a post that read: “THE BEST PIZZA IN THE WORLD is coming to Manchester!!!

 “Great Friday news – Barker Proudlove are proud to have completed a deal with @pizzeriadamichele to bring their world famous pizza to Manchester, in their new home at 53 King Street!

 “Don’t just take our word for it!
 Global travel platform Big 7 rated these guys as the very best, ahead of our Mancunian favourites Rudy’s!”